 But I aint no psychologist or doctor or wizard.
 Unlike Lawrence Gordon, Harley Quinn, and Clarice Starling, my knowledge of the brain is severely limited.
 I am no self help guide and what works for me could very well cause someone else to jump of a building, sprout wings and burn up in the atmosphere.
 Which kind of renders the above seven hundred words pointless, but anyway.
 What I can attest to with reasonable confidence is that reading over your own diary after some time has passed is fascinating.

 It’s not always a healthy thing to do.
-I’ve been known to read about a past relationship while feeling particularly lonely, and that absolutely does not help.
+I’ve been known to read about past relationships while feeling particularly lonely, and that absolutely does not help.
 But in those rare moments where I’m basically sane and not about to start throwing a fit because my already great life isn’t completely perfect, I can go back over the difficult parts and gain insight into the way I experience things.
 I think that the way people remember events and the way they lived them can be wildly different.
 I’ve found from my own big black book of death that the intensity of upset I have around certain things seems completely out of proportion, while at other times I seem to deal with situations remarkably well.
 A trip I went on with a few friends to the Netherlands was written about with intense reverence, while now I remember it with quite a few moments of frustration and discomfort.
 It’s nice to be able to read how I felt then, and to realise that maybe I’ve let more recent events cloud how I feel about the whole thing.
 Past me was ecstatic by the end of it, and I appreciate knowing that, because I can do my best to keep in mind that it was a brilliant thing.
 Perhaps if I remind myself of that enough I can save it from the encroaching cynicism.
 It can work the other way as well.
 Reading over it helps me remember the bad things about that past relationship, which is useful in reminding myself why it’s perhaps not the end of the world that it’s over.
 This place of ours is different when you’re living in it, and being able to rediscover that past life of yours, without the shade of now, is a fantastic thing to do.

 That’s how I think about my not-journal, really.
-It’s a gift for future me, so that he can see the place he was.
+It’s a gift for future me, so that he can see the who he was.
 Sometimes, when life gets tricky, it can help to pour those feelings out and onto the page.
 But sometimes, when things aren’t terrible but they’re just not great, you can turn to a random place in the book and find something magical.
 It can work as a sudden reminder that oh, yeah, life is actually great sometimes.
 Diaries serve many purposes, and even if you leave it in a draw, half a page full and rotting with age, I honestly think it’s worth it.
 That half a page could mean everything to you, one day, and quite honestly it’s very likely that it will.